Menu

 EECP Info Sessions & Final Community Action Project Presentations

 Are you interested in becoming certified as an environmental educator but aren't sure if this is the right next step for you?
-Join us for an information session!
-Click the session below to register:
+Information sessions will be offered in the spring.
+Click here to access a recording from an info session offered in spring 2024.

 Complete applications include the following: